KazaiMazai/SwiftyUIKit/README.md

 - Sometimes NSLayoutConstraints are too verbose especially after SwiftUI experience
 - I'm not a fan of using monster-sized 3rd party libs for building UI layout

-So Here is a SwiftyUIKit consisting of just 4 views, 1 decorator and 1 closure that does all the work!
+So here is a SwiftyUIKit consisting of just 4 views, 1 decorator and 1 closure that does all the work!

 ### Why not just UIStackView?